-The heart of our vision is that ‘no student underachieves’.
-However our vision for students at Bosworth is not just about outstanding academic achievement it is also about developing outstanding citizens with a strong sense of identity and values.
+The heart of our vision is that ‘no student underachieves’ with this not just limited to outstanding academic achievement but also developing outstanding citizens with a strong sense of identity and values.
 This is made clear by the vision at the centre of our wheel – ‘Character Building – Spiritually, Morally, Culturally and Socially’ and the words and phrases in blue round the outside of the wheel.
-We also have spent time developing a ‘Fourth Way’ approach which is about building a research based learning community which provides the students with the opportunity to interact and learn about the local, national and international community.
+We have also spent time developing a ‘Fourth Way’ approach which is about building a research-based learning community which provides the students with the opportunity to interact and learn about the local, national and international community.

 Students at the Academy have a wide variety of opportunities to explore and develop these values through lessons, tutor time, assemblies, extra-curricular activities, visitors to school and visits out of school.

 In addition to the other responsibilities that schools have they are now tasked with the responsibility for promoting ‘Fundamental British Values’ which Ofsted list as democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.

 - Democracy – Pupil voice is significant in regards to life at Bosworth Academy.
 Pupils have a great amount of input in regards to what and how they learn, which promotes pupil voice.
 For example, the pupils decide as a class how they would like to learn certain skills in subjects and this is used to inform the teacher’s planning.
 Pupil questionnaires and interviews are also conducted throughout the year.